About Syntheos

 Founder & CEO

-Caleb started Syntheos after years of watching research funders and defense program offices get asked “how do you know” in congressional testimony, and watching the answers they had fail under pressure.
-The systems they were using had been built to produce conclusions, not to defend them.
+Caleb started Syntheos after years of watching research funders and program offices get asked “how do you know” under pressure, and watching the answers they had fail.
+The systems they relied on had been built to produce conclusions, not to defend them.
 Syntheos exists to build the other half.

-He currently serves as Director of Research Intelligence & Analytics at the University of Michigan Medical School and as a partner at SciTech Strategies, where he leads large-scale bibliometric and network-analysis engagements.
-His peer-reviewed work appears in Scientific Data and the Journal of Clinical and Translational Science, and he advises the National Institutes of Health on research evaluation methodology.
+Caleb is a partner at SciTech Strategies, where he leads bibliometric and network-analysis work.
+His research on proposal success prediction, translational research, intellectual supply chains in emerging technology, and research security appears in Scientific Data and the Journal of Clinical and Translational Science, and he has served on roundtables at the National Institutes of Health and the Center for Security and Emerging Technology.

 MF